 For more information on U of G's response to the global pandemic see "2019 Novel Coronavirus Information".

 Let us come to you!
-Developed and delivered by experts, our workshops will help your students understand complex issues related to agriculture, food and the environment.
-In-Class workshops are first-come-first-serve and depend upon availability of workshop facilitators.
+Developed and delivered by experts, our workshops will help your students understand complex issues related to agriculture, food, and the environment.
+In-Class workshops are first-come-first-serve and depend upon the availability of workshop facilitators.
 A list of our current workshops are listed below!

 Careers in Agriculture and Beyond

 Explore a variety of educational and career pathways in agriculture and related sectors through hands-on activities and facilitated discussions.

 Curriculum alignments: GLC2O

 Expand your knowledge of honey bee social structure and anatomy.
 Take part in fun activities that challenge your understanding of these important insects and learn how they contribute to our food supply.

 Curriculum alignments: SBI3U, SBI3C

 Investigate how the olfactory and gustatory systems work together.
 Use your senses to learn about food perception and how that influences the food experience and product development.

 Curriculum alignments: SNC1D, SNC1P, SNC2D, SNC2P, SBI3U, SBI3C